EARnagram/lessons/sec3/producing_apis_with_express/lesson/README.md

 router.put('/burgers/:id', burgersController.update);
 ```

-Now with our update function, we'll need to keep some things in mind:
+Now with our update function, we'll need to follow similar steps to
+a rails update:

+> How did we update a resource in Rails?
+Walk me through the process…

-1. Grab the burger out of the request's body
+1. Grab the updated burger out of the request's body
 2. Grab the id from the params object
-3. Find the burger that needs to be updated
+3. Find the burger that needs to be updated with that id
 4. Update that burger only if the specific field has changed.
 5. Include the method in our exports